josephmure/otshapley/README.md

 conda install -c conda-forge openturns gpy
 ```

-The package GPflow is not availaible on Anaconda or PyPi.
+The package GPflow is not available on Anaconda or PyPi.
 Thus it must be installed from the source.
 First clone the GitHub repository:

 ```
 git clone https://github.com/GPflow/GPflow.git